 Policy definition

 The journey of creating and implementing a policy in Azure Policy begins with creating a policy definition.
 Every policy definition has conditions under which it's enforced.
-And, it has a defined effect that takes place if the conditions are met.
+It has a defined effect that takes place if the conditions are met.

 In Azure Policy, we offer several built-in policies that are available by default.
 For example: